Great Saint James

 Great Saint James is a private island in the United States Virgin Islands, located off the east end of St. Thomas and belonging to subdistrict East End, Saint Thomas.
 The island is approximately 165 acre in size, and is located 0.4 km southeast of Saint Thomas.
 The island was most notably owned by financier and sex offender Jeffrey Epstein, along with the neighboring Little Saint James island.

 The cove on the west side of Great Saint James, Christmas Cove, is a popular snorkeling and mooring spot for day charter boats and yachts.
-22 overnight mooring balls are available (but are not regularly maintained).
+Twenty-two overnight mooring balls are available (but are not regularly maintained).

 Ownership

+Before Epstein's ownership

 Great Saint James was worth US$3 million at one point when a woman owned it.
 She later died in a Swiss chalet.
 The island was subsequently divided into parcels and three people inherited it.

 Family members of the Danish politician Christian Kjær had owned Great Saint James since the late 1970s.
 Miami Dolphins player Jason Taylor purchased the island with assistance from real estate businessmen Robert Addie and Jorge M. Pérez in 2004.
 However, a lawsuit exchange ensued and lasted until December 2013 when Taylor received "much but not all" of his down payment, as reported by the Miami Herald.